aerleon/aerleon/README.md

 - Support for new firewall platforms can be added through plugins.
 Plugins for common platforms are built-in.
 Users with experimental or non-public platforms can add support without forking this repo.
-- Policy files can be given as YAML (.pol.yaml).
+- Policy files can be given as (.pol.yaml).
-- Address Book data can be loaded from standard data formats like JSON, YAML and CSV.
+- Address Book can be given as YAML.
 - Existing .net, .svc and .pol files are still supported.
 - Remote Address Book sources are supported.
 Users can link directly to IPAM.
 - Performance is generally faster.